Stuycs-K/finalprojectapcs-4-zhou-amy-cai-cody/PROTOTYPE.md

 # Intended pacing:

-Stage 1: Develop Formulas to Model Diffraction (2 days)
+Stage 1: Develop Formulas to Model Diffraction
 - Formulas for detector modeling based on various factors
 - Formulas to model interference between light waves

-Stage 2: Develop Individual Classes (2 days)
+Stage 2: Develop Individual Classes
 ~- Calculation classes~
-- Light ~ray /~ wave classes (updated)
+- 5/24, Amy: Light ~ray /~ wave classes (updated)
-- Detector class
+- 5/27, Cody:  Detector class
-- Peaks class (new)
+- ~Peaks class (new)~
-- Slits class
+- 5/27, Amy: Slits class
+- 5/27, Amy: Interference Class (new)
 - We will begin developing classes to work with single slit diffraction, adding updated modes afterwards (new)

-Stage 3: Wave Interference Interface (4 days)
+Stage 3: Wave Interference Interface ~(4 days)~
-- Show how light waves interact with each other on Processing
+- 5/30 Show how light waves interact with each other on Processing
+- Amy: integrate classes to make the interference display (new)
+- Cody: integrate classes to make the detector display (new)

-~Stage 4: Detector Implementation (3 days)
+~Stage 4: Detector Implementation
 - Create the detector screen in Processing
 - Use diffraction formulas~

-Stage 5: Implementing Various Modes (2 days)
+Stage 4: Implementing Various Modes
+- 6/2, Cody: Create double slit diffraction mode
-- The code development will begin with single slit diffraction, and if time permits, double slit diffraction~and diffraction gratings~ will be explored
+~- The code development will begin with single slit diffraction, and if time permits, double slit diffraction~and diffraction gratings~ will be explored~
-- Apply equations to make other mode interfaces user friendly
+~- Apply equations to make other mode interfaces user friendly~

-Stage 6: Customizable Factors (3 days)
+Stage 6: Customizable Factors
-- Add processes for user to customize factors that influence diffraction and interference patterns
+- 6/2, Amy: Add processes for user to customize factors that influence diffraction and interference patterns
+- 6/2, Amy: Explore different ways to take user input
-- Update screen with ticks when the factor is changed
+- 6/3, Amy: Update screen with ticks when the factor is changed
-- Explore different ways to take user input

 ~How you are breaking down the project and who is responsible for which parts.~